kjlubick/address-book-exercise/README.md

 ---

-This is a version of the Address Book programming exercise (original found [here](https://github.com/philidem/address-book-exercise)) that uses Ember.js to provide a rich client framework already configured to ease getting started.
+This is a version of the Address Book programming exercise (original found [here](https://github.com/philidem/address-book-exercise)) that uses AngularJS to provide a rich client framework already configured to ease getting started.

 ## Dependencies
 You will need the following things properly installed on your computer.